backBlogs home

 • Take notes: Encourage support agents to make notes during customer conversations to help them remember important details and minimize the need for repetition.

-• Record conversations: With the consent of your customers, record all interactions.
-This allows your customer service representatives to revisit discussions as needed, reducing the burden on customers to repeatedly provide the same information.
+• Record conversations: With the consent of your customers, record all interactions to enable you to revisit discussions as needed, reducing the burden on clients to repeatedly provide the same information.

 11. Lack of personalization